This is the 2004 Science article: http://www.albany.edu/ihe/salmonstudy/salmon_study.pdf.

 See this link for a 2011 article: The Role of Persistent Organic Pollutants in he Worldwide Epidemic of Type 2 Diabetes Mellitus and the Possible Connection to Farmed Atlantic Salmon (Salmo salar)

-Here is one conclusion: the PCBs you get from one meal of farmed salmon will not be fully cleared out of the body for between 50 and 75 years.
+Here is one conclusion: the PCBs you get from one meal of farmed salmon will not be fully cleared out of

-See this link for a 2012 article on drugs in [chicken-based] feather meal, commonly used in fish farm feed, that results in bacteria, including eLink-coli, that are resistant to the antibiotics we use to treat humans for disease: http://pubs.acs.org/doi/abs/10.1021/es203970e?journalCode=esthag.In 12 feather meal samples, which were collected from six states and China, they found 59 pharmaceuticals and personal care products.
+See this link for a 2012 article on drugs in [chicken-based] feather meal, commonly used in fish farm feed, that results in bacteria, including e-coli, that are resistant to the antibiotics we use to treat humans for disease: http://pubs.acs.org/doi/abs/10.1021/es203970e?journalCode=esthag.In 12 feather meal samples, which were collected from six states and China, they found 59 pharmaceuticals and personal care products.
 Each sample was found to contain antibiotic residues (testing positive for between 2 and 10 different drugs).

 Keeve Nachman, at Johns Hopkins Center for a Livable Future, said they were shocked at the variety of pharmaceuticals they were able to detect.